 Inclusions:

-πŸ— Dinner
+🍗 Dinner

 Today is a self-guided day.

-This morning, board a bus for a ride to Ine village, a one-of-a-kind community on the north end of the Kyotango Peninsula.
-This charming fishing village features over 200 waterside boathouses, and is the only spot in Japan to experience this kind of rare scenery.
+Arrive in Ine Village, an active fishing hub that works hard to maintain a sustainable community.
+This charming community features over 200 waterside boathouses, and is the only spot in Japan to experience this kind of rare scenery.
 Still unknown to most travellers, this is a truly special destination where sustainable travel is carefully managed to prevent overtourism.

-Arrive in Ine, an active fishing hub that works hard to maintain a sustainable community.
-Learn what it’s like to live here on a self-guided walk of the town.
+Learn what it’s like to live in Ine on a guided walk of the town with a private guide.
 Stroll the quaint streets – rustic boathouses on one side, traditional wooden homes on the other – and discover the special charm of this quiet village.
 Enter preserved boathouses and see what life has been like in Ine for generations.
-Stop in at a local sake brewery – one of only a handful in Japan with a woman as the master brewer – to taste their famous pink tinted sake.
+Stop in at a local sake brewery – one of only a handful in Japan with a woman as the master brewer – to taste their famous pink tinted sake

 Time